Transfer Request Information

 If the student is currently enrolled in an APS school, you will will need to get withdrawal papers from their current school.
 However, we encourage you to contact the transfer school to find what paperwork you need to bring with you.
 (Find a school)

 Students who have successfully transferred schools will usually be automatically re-enrolled each year at the transfer school.
 However, because transfer requests are granted on the basis of available programs and classroom size, automatic transfer re-enrollment is not guaranteed.

 A new transfer request will need to be filled out if:

 The transfer student has been promoted to the next school level (for example, from elementary to middle school) and wants to attend a school other than their neighborhood school.

 The transfer student is dis-enrolled from their transfer school.

-Students who live in the attendance area of a school which has received an “F” rating for the past two years can request a transfer and have second priority when requesting a transfer to a non-SINOI school.
+Students who live in the attendance area of a school which has received an “F” rating for the past two years can request a transfer and have second priority when requesting a transfer to a school with a higher rating.